rkilchmn/frontac24/README.md

 ## FEATURE: remember last bank account transfer
 ## BUGFIX:  0004594: Tax group still showing when inactive
 ## FEATURE: tax groups can be sales or purchases only
+BF tax groups can be designated for suppliers or customers only.
+This simply removes them from the list of tax groups when adding or modifying suppliers or customers.
+This can help prevent assignment of the incorrect tax group to a supplier or customer.

+    mysql alter table 0_tax_groups add no_sale tinyint not null;
+    mysql alter table 0_tax_groups add no_purchase tinyint not null;

 ## BUGFIX:  0004606: Cannot add a zero price to an item with a purchase price in inventory adjustment
 ## BUGFIX:  0004614: Allocated journal entry payment shows in red (overdue) on customer transactions"
 ## FEATURE: manufacturing pick list costs from g/l accounts